The Metamorph

 "The Metamorph" is the first episode of the second series of Space: 1999 (and the twenty-fifth overall episode of the programme).
 The screenplay was written by Johnny Byrne; the director was Charles Crichton.
 Previous titles were "The Biological Soul" and "The Biological Computer".
 The final shooting script is dated 19 January 1976.
-Live-action filming took place Monday 26 January 1976 through Monday 16 February 1976.
+Live-action filming took place from Monday 26 January 1976 through Monday 16 February 1976.